sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

     Dism /Get-Packages /Image:"C:\mount\winre"
     ```

-3.  **Known issue**: If you've removed the English language pack, in Windows 10 Build 10240, you'll need to boot the image into audit mode, and use the command: `sfc.exe /scannow /verify` to repair issues with Windows 32-bit apps.
-For an example of how to do this with a script, see [Lab 2a: Answer files: Update settings and run scripts](update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md).

 **Reinstall apps (required whenever adding languages)**

-Note:  In Windows 10, version 1607, it is no longer necessary to remove inbox apps.
-If you do try to do this, the DISM command may fail.

-1. Re-install the apps.
-The following example shows you how to reinstall the Get Started inbox app.
-Repeat these steps for each of the inbox apps (with the exception of AppConnector) by substituting the appropriate package.
+- **Universal Windows apps**: Reinstall to get the language resources for the app.
+Example:

     ```
     Dism /Image:"c:\mount\windows" /Add-ProvisionedAppxPackage /packagepath:<path to appxbundle>\2b362ab83144485d9e9629ad2889a680.appxbundle /licensepath:<path to license file> \2b362ab83144485d9e9629ad2889a680_License1.xml
     ```
+    Note:  In Windows 10, version 1607, it is no longer necessary to remove inbox apps.
+If you do try to do this, the DISM command may fail.

-2. Windows desktop applications: You'll often need to reinstall these too, as they often include language-specific files that are chosen at installation.
+- **Desktop apps**: You'll often need to reinstall these too, as they often include language-specific files that are chosen at installation.
 You won't be able to update these using offline servicing; instead you'll need to recapture the image or create a separate provisioning package for the Windows desktop application.

 **For installations managed by Windows Setup or distribution shares, update the language list**